Table of Contents hide

 - Encrypt connections using SSL for data in transit between the applications and the DB instance

-- Amazon RDS creates an SSL certificate and installs the certificate on the DB instance when RDS provisions the instance.
+- RDS creates an SSL certificate and installs the certificate on the DB instance when RDS provisions the instance.

 - SSL certificates are signed by a certificate authority.
 SSL certificate includes the DB instance endpoint as the Common Name (CN) for the SSL certificate to guard against spoofing attacks